quibbble/go-quill/README.md

 # go-quill

 ## TODO
-- Fix bug where spark can be played with no valid targets on the board
+- Fix bug where unit cannot move but still added to targets list
 - More cards

 # Ideas